Help Our Youth Succeed

-City University of Seattle offers an English Language Learners (ELL) Endorsement for teachers in preschool through grade 12 classrooms.
-The program covers coursework and classroom experience working with children who are non-native English speakers.
-The program’s six courses will prepare you with the following knowledge and skills:
+City University of Seattle offers an English Language Learners (ELL) Endorsement for P-12 teachers.
+The program covers coursework and classroom experiences working with children who are non-native English speakers.

-- teaching English as a Second Language (ESL) writing
+- How to teach English as a Second Language (ESL) writing

 This course examines literacy instructional strategies for English language learners.
-Topics include reading comprehension, assessment, vocabulary, and writing.
-Upon completion of this course, candidates have the skills to design and modify literacy instruction of P-12 ELL students.
+Topics include reading assessment, vocabulary, and comprehension.
+Upon completion of this course, candidates have the skills to design and modify reading instruction for P-12 ELL students.
 Prerequisite: Per program plan, plan of study, or approval of program director.

 This course is an introduction to the principles and uses of linguistics as they pertain to the teaching of English Language Learners (ELL) and the process of second language acquisition.
 Candidates investigate theories of language learning, evaluate language acquisition theories, and review the major factors that affect second language learning.
 Candidates examine ELL teaching methods and create their own theories about language learning and teaching.
 The focus is the nature of human language, grammatical aspects of language, psychology of language, and language in society.
 Candidates examine the theoretical principles, analyze their applicability, and determine how to use them effectively when teaching ELL classes.

-Through this course students will consider the cross-cultural factors that influence second language learners and investigate what instructional practices and materials are best suited for specific situations.
+Through this course, students will consider the cross-cultural factors that influence second language learners and investigate what instructional practices and materials are best suited for specific situations.
 They will also examine topics such as cooperative learning, cross-cultural testing, peer teaching, and methods for integrating content and language.
 Prerequisite: Per program plan, plan of study, or approval of program director.